rostools/guides/CODE_OF_CONDUCT.md

 ::: {.callout-note appearance="default"}
 This Code is specifically targeted to direct contributors of the project, meaning, directly contributing code or text.
-This does not apply to the course events themselves.
+This does not apply to the workshop events themselves.
 :::

 As contributors and maintainers of this project, we pledge to respect